virtualnemiforum/virtualnemiforum/README.md

 This platform provides a variety of educational and scientific resources, openly available to the NEMI community.
 Here you will find seminars (live and recorded), courses, workshops, lectures, and other activities at the core of the NEMI community.

-You can use the [editor on GitHub](https://github.com/virtualnemiforum/virtualnemiforum/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+%You can use the [editor on GitHub](https://github.com/virtualnemiforum/virtualnemiforum/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+%Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown